Dubuque man charged with attempted murder in connection to Christmas Eve shooting

 Dubuque police have charged a person with attempted murder in connection to a Christmas Eve shooting at a local residence.

 Earnest J. Hunt Jr., 18, of 30 E. 15th St., was arrested Dec.
-25 on unrelated drug charges.
-Police this morning announced additional charges of attempted murder, intimidation with a dangerous weapon, two counts of going armed with intent and two counts of carrying weapons.
+25 on drug charges while police were investigating the shooting.
+Police on Saturday announced additional charges of attempted murder, intimidation with a dangerous weapon, two counts of going armed with intent and two counts of carrying weapons.

 If convicted on all charges, Hunt could face up to 49 years in prison.